DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ce-quickstart-guide.md

  2. Run `foundations init hello-atlas` to create an example project
  3. Navigate into the newly created `hello-atlas` directory
  4. [Optional] Feel free to look at the code and files; `main.py` is a good starting place
- 5. Run the sample code provided by running `python main.py`
+ 5. Run the sample code provided by running `python main.py`. **Note: when you run a job for the first time it will download the appropriate worker image needed.
+This will take roughly 1.5 minutes**
  6. Head to the [GUI](http://localhost:5555/projects) to see what we just launched!